gabrocheleau/merkle-patricia-trees-examples/README.md

 In this example, there is no value assigned to the key (path) "testKey" (an empty <Buffer >).
 However, the node at "testKey" is still a branch node, containing two branches (one leading to "testValue0", the other leading to "testValueA").

-Let's take a closer look at the branches.
+Let's take a closer look at the branches of our branch node.

 ```jsx
 console.log('Node branches: ', node1.node._branches)